tensorflow/docs/site/en/api_docs/api_docs/python/tfdbg/DebugDumpDir.md

 * <b>`is_control`</b>: (`bool`) Whether control inputs, rather than non-control inputs, are to be returned.
 * <b>`device_name`</b>: (`str`) name of the device.
-If there is only one device or if node_name exists on only one device, this argumnet is optional.
+If there is only one device or if node_name exists on only one device, this argument is optional.

 #### Returns:

 (`list` of `str`) inputs to the node, as a list of node names.

 #### Raises: